 Even if you’re still young, planning for retirement is crucial for the well-being of both you and your relationship.
 The 2012 American Institute of CPAs survey found that 49% of couples argue about unexpected expenses, while 32% argue about insufficient savings.

 These two issues become even more important during your retirement years when you no longer have steady incomes from employment.
-So, be sure that you bring up the issue of retirement planning before getting engaged.
+So, be sure that you bring up the issue of retirement planning before you get engaged.

 Pop the Question or Wait?

-As you can see, there are so many questions to ask, things to discuss, and numbers to crunch before you seriously entertain the idea of marrying someone.
+As you can see, there are so many questions to ask, things to discuss, and numbers to crunch before you get engaged.

 However, if your partner’s perspectives on money closely align with yours and you’re both relatively stable in your financial situations, then proceeding with marriage can be a wonderful decision.
 Just remember that you should regularly communicate about money after getting hitched t0o!